Koenvh1/ets2-local-radio/README.md

 ### The overlay is stuck in the top left corner
 This usually occurs after changing the graphics settings.
 It should be gone after ATS/ETS2 is restarted.

-### The editor will not load/crashes randomly with the overlay installed
-There is as of yet no solution for this problem, and I very much doubt that there ever will be given that DirectX 9 is very picky and this problem affects very few people.
-Just uninstall the overlay before starting the editor.

 ### The overlay is upside down in VR
 Close the server, open the `settings.json` file, and change `vr` to `true`.